 My Big Break

-In April 2016 I was a passenger on this hell-bus.
+In April 2016 I was about to embark on a defining quest.

 Following a line break I received an offload and had only my opposing 15 to beat, 10 meters away from the try line, I made my cut.
 My opponent grabbed my jersey and whipped around into the side of my leg… fans from the midfield said they heard the snap too.
 As I collapsed in a heap to the ground, I reached down to find that the bottom half of my lower right leg was laid out with my foot precisely extended at a 90-degree angle.
 I am not sure if my brilliant collage of expletives was born out of the magnitude of the pain or the intense fear that everything in my life was about to change.